 Directions: Mix ingredients into a spray bottle.
 Remove as much liquid before applying solution.
 Spray the solution onto the carpet stain and then begin blotting the area with a clean dry.
 Repeat as needed.
 Lastly, sponge the area with cold water and blot dry.

-If you seek professional assistance to remove carpet stains, contact your Vanguard Cleaning Systems regional office.
-Vanguard Cleaning Systems franchisees are specialists to remove carpet stains and offer professional carpet cleaning solutions to meet the cleaning needs of any office environment.
+If you seek professional assistance to remove carpet stains, contact your independently owned Vanguard Cleaning Systems® Master Franchise regional office.
+Their independent Vanguard Cleaning Systems® janitorial franchise businesses are specialists to in removing carpet stains and offer professional carpet cleaning solutions to meet the cleaning needs of any office environment.